arthurrichards77/ros_course/PART2.md

 Run this alongside the two turtle simulation above and you should see messages showing the position of Margaret relative to Bob, _i.e._ where is Margaret in the ference frame attached to Bob.
 See if you can verify it with what you see on the screen.

+## Exercise: make Bob follow Margaret

+Write a node and associated launch file to make one turtle point towards the other, or even follow the other one around.
+Re-use existing components as much as possible.